Buy one pair of eyeglasses, get a second pair 50% off!

 • Swimming pools

-It's best to remove contact lenses before any of these activities.
-If water does enter your eye while wearing contact lenses, remove the lenses as soon as possible.
-After removing your lenses, make sure to clean and disinfect them with solution overnight.
-You can discard your lenses and start with a fresh pair the next time you wear your contacts.
-Make sure always to carry a contact case with the solution.
-This allows you to take your contacts out as needed safely.
-We also recommend keeping a pair of eyeglasses with your current prescription handy.
+It's always a good idea to remove your contact lenses before participating in these activities.
+If water happens to get into your eyes while wearing contacts, remove the lenses immediately.
+Afterward, clean and disinfect your lenses with a solution overnight.
+You can also discard your lenses and use a fresh pair the next time you wear them.
+Be sure to carry a contact lens case with solution, so you can safely remove your lenses as needed.
+Additionally, it’s helpful to keep a pair of eyeglasses on hand in case you need an alternative while out and about.

 • Redness or pain